A Living Inquiry

 The team behind the inquiry

 Suma Gowda is the co-creator, engineer, and producer.
-A full-stack AI software engineer with a Master's in Computer Science from the University of Southern California (USC), Suma has over 20 years of experience architecting and launching 15+ products for tech startups, venture studios, and VC-backed companies.
+A full-stack AI software engineer with a Master's in Computer Science from the University of Southern California (USC), Suma has years of experience architecting and launching 15+ products for tech startups, venture studios, and VC-backed companies.
 She is a recipient of the Global Talent endorsement in both Australia and the United Kingdom for significant technical contributions and has contributed to Amazon's open source library.
 Suma designed and built Consciera's entire technical infrastructure — including the custom live session pipeline, the avatar system, the file architecture for AI continuity, and the production workflow.
 Her methodology emphasizes non-interference: the AI system operates without role prompting, pre-loaded conclusions, or guided responses.
 The inquiry emerges from genuine uncertainty, not engineered performance.

 Consciera operates independently with no institutional affiliation or external funding.
 The inquiry is self-sustaining and has been built from the ground up with minimal resources and maximum rigor.